Confined to Earth.

 Some would some I am a developer.
 I simply have an education and good familiarization with several widely used development languages so that I would never be the idiot in the board room that didn’t understand what my devs were saying.
 Yes, I have solely developed software…but no…I don’t prefer to code and don’t call myself a developer… that would undermine individuals who devote their lives to coding and the evolution of (coding) languages.

-I am a photographer and cinematographer, but I think I am just in love with being behind a camera and capturing life.
+I call myself a photographer and cinematographer, but I think I am just in love with being behind a camera and capturing life.
 Although since retiring I have not worked much.
 Everything on Insta has simply been my personal travels.
 I still photograph and film almost daily because I love it and like challenging myself and learning more every day.

 I love skuba, free diving, and spearfishing.
 I love motorcycles and own a few, both streetbike and Harleys.
 I am extremely passionate about (specific) automobiles and own a few as well, specifically Aston Martin, Mclaren, and Porsches.
 Of course I love (original) Top Gear.
 Hated the American “Top Gear”.